 Being composer, arranger, contemporary violist and teacher; Nathanael Gubler approaches music from many, contrasting angles:

-He has performed in the National Youth Orchestra of Switzerland and countless chamber music ensembles.
+[Nathanael’s works have been performed in Switzerland, Canada, France, Thailand, Spain, USA, Italy, the Netherlands, Brazil and at prestigious venues in the UK, including the National Portrait Gallery London.
 Nathanael entered the Royal College of Music in London in 2015 where he studied with Dai Fujikura and Jonathan Cole and was a Terry Hitchcock Scholar and was awarded the 2018 Elgar Memorial Price.
-His works have been performed in Switzerland, Canada, Thailand, Spain, USA, Italy, the Netherlands, Brazil and at prestigious venues in the UK, including the National Portrait Gallery London.
 In 2017, he was selected by the Gaudeamus Festival to write a new piece for the Carillon in Utrecht.
 Furthermore, he was invited to showcase his music at the TMAO Festival in Bangkok and at the VIPA Festival in Valencia, Spain.
 2017 also saw the live broadcast of the premiere of his composition “Bruder Klaus genannt…” for Solo Oboe and seven Double Basses which was performed by Fabien Thouand, Soloist at LA SCALA and Enrico Fagone, artistic director of the Bottesini Competition.
-In 2018, he won the "Featured Young Performer" audition of the London Ear Festival which involved performances for influential guests including Luciano Berio's widow and was selected for the “NEXT” program of the Birmingham Contemporary Music Group.
-As composer, 2018 saw the collaboration with the Neue Vocalsolisten Stuttgard, a new work to be premiered by the Orchestre national d’Île-de-France and an invitation to be Guest Artistic Director for the Borough New Music 2019 Festival in London.
+In 2018 inspiring experiences included the collaboration with the Neue Vocalsolisten Stuttgard, a new work to be premiered by the Orchestre National d’Île-de-France and an invitation to be Guest Artistic Director for the Borough New Music 2019 Festival in London.
 In addition, he was selected for the composer's seminar of 2018 Lucerne Festival Academy, which was led by Wolfgang Rihm and Peter Etövös.
 For summer 2019, he was selected for the Delian Academy for New Music which features a masterclass with Beat Furrer.]